Tango Practica

 Keep calm and name the sensations you are struggling with instead of blaming your partner for it.
 It might be still his/her mistake, but the way you will communicate will invite you to find a solution and not fight.

-6. Ask someone for a feedback.
+6. Ask For a Feedback

 When more complex problems occur, ask for help from a mediator.
 Ask a teacher or another dancer on the practica to see it first and then to try with both of you.
 Obstacles have the tendency to lie elsewhere than we look for.
 By the way teaming up with another couple can be also very inspiring!
 Try to exchange the ideas, or challenges, it might happen to be not only very productive but also fun!

-7. Record your dance.
+7. Record Your Dance

 Seeing yourself on the video will give you probably a lot of information about your development process.
 You can track the completion of your tasks or find the reason for the difficulties.
 While evaluating your progress, be nice to yourself, don’t be your own worst critic.
 Your body-mind needs understanding, not punishment!